-This article explains how to convert most database objects from Oracle to MS SQL.
+This article explains how to convert most database objects from Oracle to SQL Server or Azure SQL.

 Oracle expose table definition through